A young father receives an ominous note that has mistakenly threatened the wrong family...

-Elizabeth came to only to find her neighbor continuing his shouted plea for her to open the door.
+Elizabeth awoke to find her neighbor continuing his shouted plea for her to open the door.
 It was difficult for her to sit up, especially because the foggy cloud that now shrouded her mind kept calling her back to the dream she has experienced while unconscious.
-A train... there had been a train, and William - holding Krysta - had been aboard, hanging out of one of the windows as it pulled away from the station.
+A train ... there had been a train, and William - holding Krysta - had been aboard, hanging out one of the windows as it pulled away from the station.
 Elizabeth had watched them go as she stood smiling and waving at the edge of the platform, though for some inexplicable reason she knew that they were leaving for good.
-Once the train rounded the bend, she would never see them again…
+Once the train rounded the bend, she would never see them again …

-Eventually, as she sat on the pastel carpet, her breathing steadying, skin clammy, sudden nausea roiling in her stomach, Mr. Turvey appeared at the door.
-Apparently he had found the door open as well, as William would only a few hours later...
+Eventually, as she sat on the pastel carpet, skin clammy, nausea roiling in her stomach, Mr. Turvey appeared at the door.
+Apparently, he had found the door open as well, as William would only a few hours later ....

-Mr. Turvey glanced toward the crib, in which all of his own children had been raised, “Did he harm Krysta?”
-Elizabeth sighed, and closed her eyes.
+Mr. Turvey glanced toward the crib, in which all of his own children had been raised.

-“No, he only wanted me, and the letter...it was meant for you.”
+“No, he only wanted me."
+She paused, closing her eyes before the blow, "And ... the letter ... it was meant for you.”

 Mr. Turvey’s eyes widened, for that was the reason he had come to their house that day.
 He was expecting the letter at either the office or his home, and had been preparing a counter-statement to the demands, threatening to involve the police.
 He was a powerful man and would not be taken advantage of by some lunatic organization.
 Only, the letter that outlined the next step of their plans had never arrived, and so he had decided to check at the Hayes household, knowing about the mail mix-ups that often occurred.
 All at once, Mr. Turvey became extremely grateful he had arrived at all.
 Death had missed him by a yard (quite literally,) and now he felt the guilt that rose from problems of his own falling upon his innocent neighbors.

 Mr. Turvey helped Elizabeth to a chair, and went to check on Krysta who by now, had resumed her fervent crying.
 Time quickly slipped away as Elizabeth recovered and Mr. Turvey tended the child.
 Just a few minutes later, he called for the constable to take a statement, and finally the doctor.
-As the minutes passed, Mr. Turvey began hating himself more and more for not involving the police sooner.
+As the minutes passed, Mr. Turvey became more and more anxious, pacing back and forth and mentally tormenting himself for not involving the police sooner.

 Thankfully, it was a swift business, as Mr. Turvey used his influence to quicken the investigation process.
 In only three hours, the house resumed its quiet atmosphere.